ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 20.5 We will not be liable to you for the non-performance of any of our obligations by reason of any cause beyond our control, including any breakdown or failure of transmission or communication or computer facilities, postal or other strikes or delays or any other industrial action or the failure of any relevant exchange, clearing house, broker and/or counterparty for any reason to perform its obligations.

-20.7 We give no warranty as to the recommendations and/or advice given by us under or pursuant to this Agreement or as to the performance or profitability of your assets.
-We cannot guarantee that investments recommended will not depreciate in value or that they will not be affected by adverse tax consequences.
+20.7 We give no warranty as to the recommendations and/or advice is given by us under or pursuant to this Agreement or as to the performance or profitability of your assets.
+We cannot guarantee that the investments recommended will not depreciate in value or that they will not be affected by adverse tax consequences.
 You and any professional tax advisor that you instruct remain responsible for the management of your affairs for tax purposes.
 We are under no obligation to advise you on the tax implications of transactions and where we do so you should not rely on such advice but should seek your own professional advice.

 21. Additional Terms for Self-Invested Personal Pension (SIPP) Accounts

-21.1 Unless these Additional Terms of Business state that the Terms of Business do not apply, or they contain a different provision, our General Terms of Business will apply to any dealings in investments held in the account.
+21.1 Unless these Additional Terms of the Business state that the Terms of Business do not apply, or they contain a different provision, our General Terms of Business will apply to any dealings in investments held in the account.
 Should the Terms of Business conflict with these Additional Terms of Business, these Terms of Business shall apply.

 21.2 Complaints in respect of the account or our services should be addressed to the Compliance Officer as set out in clause 14 of the Terms of Business.
 If your complaint relates to the administration of a SIPP, you should contact the Operator.